 We expect to set a materiality threshold at 2% of gross revenue expenditure.
-Based on prior year audited financial statements we anticipate the overall materiality for the year ended 31 March 2022 to be in the region of £799k (£823k Group).
+Based on the draft financial statements we anticipate the overall materiality for the year ending 31 March 2023 to be in the region of £880k (£824k in the prior year).